Board of Governors

 - Richard Horsley – Independent Governor and Chair of Audit Committee

-- Gemma Lovegrove – Student Governor, Vice President Education at the University of Northampton Students’ Union
+- Gemma Lovegrove – Student Governor, President of the University of Northampton Students’ Union

-- Mark Mulcahey – Independent Governor, Deputy Chair of the Board, Chair of the Nominations Committee and Remuneration Committee
+- Mark Mulcahey – Independent Governor, Chair of the Board

 - Nick Petford – Ex Officio Governor Vice Chancellor